RPanczak/website/content/about/main/index.md

 intro: |

-  <i class="fas fa-briefcase pr2"></i>Previously I have worked at
+  <i class="fas fa-briefcase pr2"></i>Previously I worked at:

-  - The University of Queensland (estimating temporary populations in Australia)
+  - The University of Queensland - estimating temporary populations in Australia
-  - The University of Zurich (looking at spatial patterns and determinants of human weight and height)
+  - The University of Zurich - looking at spatial patterns and determinants of human weight and height
-  - The University of Bern (tracking activity of eosinophilic esophagitis and spatial patterns of end-of-life care)
+  - The University of Bern - tracking activity of eosinophilic esophagitis and spatial patterns of end-of-life care
-  - The Swansea University (investigating space-time clusters of suicide in Wales).
+  - The Swansea University - investigating space-time clusters of suicide in Wales.

-  <i class="fas fa-graduation-cap pr2"></i>I have studied at
+  <i class="fas fa-graduation-cap pr2"></i>I studied at:

   - The University of Bern (PhD in Health Sciences (Epidemiology))
   - City, University of London (MSc Information Management)
-  - The University of Groningen (Exchange student Demography)
+  - The University of Groningen (MSc Demography exchange student)
   - AGH University of Science and Technology (PgDip Geographical Information Systems)
   - The University of Wroclaw (MSc & BSc Geography).

-  More mundane details of my professional and educational experience can be found here.
+  More mundane details of my professional and educational experience can be found on my CV.
+List of publications can be found on [Google Scholar](https://scholar.google.com/citations?user=8j-L0asAAAAJ).

 show_outro: true